 - Do something you’re good at

 - Caring for others; i.e. people and animals

 Evidence proves that physical exercise is highly effective in helping mental wellness.
-Try aerobic activities like jogging, swimming, cycling, walking, and dancing – all these have been found to reduce depression and anxiety.
+Try aerobic activities like jogging, swimming, cycling, walking, and dancing – all these have been found to reduce depression, anxiety and stress.